farabi1038/farabi1038/README.md

 ## **💼 Work Experience**

+### Lecturer
+📍 *Dallas College.* | 🗓 *August 2025 – Present*
+- Taught classes in accordance with course descriptions and syllabi, maintained a regular schedule of teaching and office hours, and provided timely feedback to students.
+- Developed and enhanced curriculum and instructional materials, employing diverse and innovative teaching methods to accommodate various student learning styles.
+- Student Assessment: Designed and implemented a variety of assessment methods to evaluate student learning and progress toward course objectives.
+- Institutional Service: Actively supported the college’s mission and goals by serving on departmental and college-wide committees and participating in curriculum review

 ### **Applied Scientist Intern**
 📍 *Amazon, Inc.* | 🗓 *June 2025 – Aug 2025*
 - Developed and enhanced **knowledge graphs to improve semantic search and recommendation systems**.